oskarsja/Python_101/README.md

 # Python_101
-Learning materials from courses
+Learning materials for beginners

-Nothing interesting here to see! :)
+Nothing interesting to see here! :)